Sunny Gill

 Sunny Gill is a Canadian-born Indian actor of Punjabi origin who made his Bollywood debut in the film Jo Hum Chahein in December 2011.
 He was placed 7th on the Times of India's "Most Promising Newcomers of 2011" list, where they praised him for his good looks and nuanced performance.
 Prior to his debut as an actor he was a model who had done print and ramp assignments.

 Biography

 Sunny Gill was born in Vancouver, British Columbia, Canada, to Jat Sikh Punjabi parents.
 He migrated to Mumbai to pursue a career in the entertainment industry.

 Modelling career

-He started his modelling career after being noticed by fashion designers Abu Jani & Sandeep Khosla, and then went on to work at the Lakme and Wills India Fashion Weeks, and at Global Hindi Film Awards Shows like GIFA and IIFA.
+He started his modelling career after being noticed by fashion designers Abu Jani & Sandeep Khosla.
+He then went on to work at the Lakme and Wills India Fashion Weeks, and at Global Hindi Film Awards Shows like GIFA and IIFA.
 At the IIFA show in Dubai he was complimented by Amitabh Bachchan for his work on the ramp.
 He also featured in several TV commercials including a Brylcreem hair gel commercial and was in the Jagjit Singh music video Raat Khamosh Hai and another video for VJ Sophie Choudry, Mera Babu Chhail Chhabila.